wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 I believe the principles of deductive systems can be applied to computer programming.
 Many of the skilled programmers I’ve worked with approach problems by understanding things at their most fundamental level—starting with first principles.
-They first grasp the core "axioms" of the system, and then reason their way up.
+They firmly grasp the core "axioms" of the system, and then reason their way up.
 They rarely violate the system’s properties, and when anomalies arise, they can spot them easily.

 This approach is essential when dealing with complex systems.
 Without a solid foundational understanding,